skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 &nbsp;

 Trying is the most
-human thing
-We can do.
+Human thing we can do.

 &nbsp;